israelCanul/webpack4react/README.md

 # webpack4react
-Boilerplate for react project working with webpack 4
+Boilerplate for a React project working with webpack 4